 - Promotes healthy group dynamics and self-regulation through features such as speaking queues, timers, and intelligent prompts

 - Helps distribute power and responsibility by rotating leadership and roles, giving everyone the flexibility to grow and contribute to the group, and allowing every voice to be heard

 - Creates an environment designed to cultivate empathy and compassion through mutual relationships and meaningful dialogue

 - Our Group Facilitation App Prototype is currently in testing

-2. A Crowdsourced Library of Content & Group Practices
+2. A Crowdsourced Library of Resources & Group Practices

-- A constantly expanding crowdsourced library of content generated by subject matter experts as well as everyday users; accessible anytime, anywhere
+- A constantly expanding library of resources and content crowdsourced from subject matter experts as well as everyday users; accessible anytime, anywhere

-- Empowers individuals and groups to take ownership of their own spiritual journeys by self-curating their own content, free to draw widely from diverse traditions and perspectives
+- Empowers individuals and groups to take ownership of their own unique spiritual journeys by self-curating their own content, free to draw widely from diverse traditions and perspectives

 - Encourages active participation by allowing any member to create, curate, and customize content and group experiences as well as share and recommend resources with others

 - Like Youtube, Netflix, or Spotify

-3. A Marketplace for Ministry Services & Expertise
+3. A Cooperative Economy for Ministry Services & Expertise

 - A subscription-based revenue model to sustain the platform itself and support the work of content creators and facilitators

-- An online marketplace for counselors, coaches, clergy, and spiritual directors, etc.
+- An online marketplace (creator/gig economy) for clergy, counselors, coaches, and spiritual directors, etc.

-- Creates an alternative economic model for the Church that is more cost-effective, equitable, and sustainable for all; driven by purpose, not profit
+- Creates an alternative business model for the Church that is more cost-effective, equitable, and sustainable for all

 - Like Patreon, Mighty Networks, or Upwork

 4. An Online Hub for Connection

-- An online relational network without the manipulative algorithms, ads, and other compromises of large, for-profit social media companies
+- An online relational network without the manipulative algorithms, ads, and other compromises of large, profit-driven social media companies

 - Allows groups to stay connected throughout the week via messaging, conversation threads, and shared spiritual practices (e.g. centering prayers, meditation, lectio divina, etc.)